System for Connected Living

 Open House can accommodate a range of different household typologies.
 Through a series of retractable walls, each unit can either function as a separate apartment or be part of a larger shared household.

 The Morphology of Connection.
 Open House is a system of prefabricated volumetric modules.
 Offsite construction yields significant cost and energy savings and shortens construction time by up to 50% .
 Another significant advantage to this approach lies in its ability to future-proof buildings by activating time as a key design parameter.
 Modularity enables the building to change and evolve through its lifespan by adapting to ever-changing needs and wants.
 As an urban housing project typically will have a multitude of tenants moving in and out of apartments through its lifespan, modularity, in conjunction with mass-customization, enables the tenants to fit the space to their needs – effectively turning the resident into a co-designer of his/her own home environment.
 This process of participatory-design does not only offer benefits of practical use for the resident.
-By allowing personalization of the space, it empowers the resident with a sense of control and ownership.
+The World Health Organization found that participatory decision-making processes are critical for community mobilization .
+Participation enhances self-reliance and builds social capital.
+Through processes of consensus-building the community increases its capacity for resilience and diversity.
+Furthermore, mass customization enables personalization of space, empowering the residents with a greater sense of control and ownership.
 This agency lets the resident ‘leave a mark’ and express themselves through their space, which in turn instills a sense of belonging and forges connections with neighbors and the community.
+The co-housing model can also serve as an important instrument in making urban housing more affordable.

 In 1977, psychologist James Gibson coined the word affordance , which he defined as “an action possibility formed by the relationship between an agent and its environment”.
 While this concept has been productively adopted by fields such as product design and advertisement , the field or architecture has not embraced the concept to a similar extent.
 Part of the explanation lies in the overwhelming richness and complexity of space and the limited available processing power required to analyze the associated data points of human-space interaction.
 Cognitive neuroscience has recently been able to shed sufficient light on these sets or relationships to deduce paradigm-changing findings.
 Upali Nanda has been studying the powerful concepts of emotive affordances – the potential emotions triggered by environments, and how visual properties such as spatial frequency and contours can elicit certain emotional responses .
 Other fascinating work has been done by Madani-Nejad, who have found that curvilinear forms are perceived as more private and safe than rectilinear forms .
 At the MIT Media Lab, Philippa Mothersill conducted a study, associating the characters of lines, form, rhythm, and direction, with emotive responses, effectively building a framework for emotive design .